 Identifying the Pattern of Love Addiction

-To break the pattern of love addiction, it’s crucial to understand the common patterns of love-addicted relationships.
+To break the pattern of love addiction, it’s crucial to understand the common patterns of love-addicted relationships and love addiction symptoms.
 When you succumb to the harmful behaviors associated with love addiction, you lose control and give power to someone else.
 Learning how to stop addiction is essential, as these patterns can become the foundation of the relationship.

 Patterns and signs of love addiction: